WinsomLow/CPP-3D-Game-Tutorial-Series/README.md

-In this series will be developed a 3D Game Demo, starting from the creation of a Window by using Win32 API , going through the making of a 3D Graphics Engine, and all the necessary sub-systems in order to achieve a complete 3D Game, like the Audio System, GUI System, Script System, Entity Component System, Input System and so on.
+In this series will be developed a 3D Game Demo, starting from the creation of a Window by using Win32 API , going through the making of a 3D Graphics Engine, and all the necessary sub-systems in order to achieve a complete 3D Game, like

+- Audio System
+- GUI System
+- Entity System
+- Input System
+- Fonts

+and so on.

 ### License ###
 The license of this project is based on the modified MIT-License.